Apollo-Roboto/ApolloRoboto.Constants/README.md

 This is a utility library containing a collection of constant numbers making them easy to use without the need to remember their values.

-These are mostly inspired from the [Mathematical constants Wikipedia Page](https://en.wikipedia.org/wiki/Mathematical_constant)
+The Math constants are mostly inspired from the [List of mathematical constants Wikipedia Page](https://en.wikipedia.org/wiki/List_of_mathematical_constants)

 Holding up to 10 decimals.